CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/boxes.md

 ![Box page in list view](../../images/cloud-application-manager/core-concepts/boxes-list.png)

 The **list view** displays for each element a small icon, name, type, when it was last modified, the owner and two action buttons for each box.
-You can order by any column by clickin on its header and f you select any of the boxes in the list, a *Bulk actions* button appears, so that selected boxes can be updated all at once.
+You can order by any column by clicking on its header and, if you select any of the boxes in the list, a *Bulk actions* button appears so that selected boxes can be updated all at once.

 The *gear icon* action button allows you to manage the box by performing additional actions such as sharing the box, editing its details, cloning or deleting it.
 These options will be available depending on your access permissions onto the box.